2026 Celebration for the Arts

 Cultural Leaders Legacy Arts Awards are a legacy of Calgary’s year as a Cultural Capital of Canada in 2012.

-Each award is funded by a contribution from a local philanthropist or organization with each recipient receiving a $5,000 cash prize.
-We thank the benefactors, nominators and juries of these awards congratulate all the nominees and 2025 award recipients.
+Each award is funded by a contribution from a local philanthropist or organization with each recipient receiving a $5,000 cash prize and two Youth Arts Awards winners each receiving $2,500.
+We thank the benefactors, nominators and juries of these awards congratulate all the nominees and award recipients.

 The ATB Powering Possibility Through the Arts Award recognizes and supports small to mid-sized organizations that are committed to enriching Calgary through arts programming that powers possibility for the local creative community.